chef/automate/components/docs-chef-io/content/automate/ha_inplace_migration.md

 1. While installing the new Automate HA, if PostgreSQL is having any issues in starting, and in PostgreSQL instance `hab svc status` shows a secret key mismatch error, then try the cleanup command with new Automate HA CLI `chef-automate cleanup --onprem-deployment` and then remove `/bin/chef-automate` from all frontend nodes, now try the installation again.

-1. See the [troubleshooting](/automate/ha_existing_a2ha_to_automate_ha/#troubleshooting) section to know more if you encounter an error while restoring related to the ElasticSearch snapshot.
+1. See the [troubleshooting](/automate/ha_existing_a2ha_to_automate_ha/#troubleshooting) section to know more if you encounter an error while restoring related to the Elasticsearch snapshot.

 1. While restoring the backup if an error related to backup directory occurs like: